AbuTalha3/color-changer/README.md

 # color-changer
 Changing the color of the page with one button.
 It is just a gaming app for kids to play with colors.
+A simple app.

 ## 👥 Author <a name="author"></a>